nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### State Channel
 A layer 2 solution where a channel is set up between participants, where they can transact freely and cheaply.
-Only a transaction to set up the channel and close the channel is sent to mainnet.
+Only a transaction to set up the channel and close the channel is sent to Mainnet.
 This allows for very high transaction throughput, but does rely on knowing number of participants up front and locking up of funds.

 ---